ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Increment in hours for Rocoto cycle frequency.
 The default is 24, which means cycl_freq=24:00:00.

 ``FCST_LEN_HRS``: (Default: 24)
-   The length of each forecast, in integer hours.
+   The length of each forecast in integer hours.
 (Or the short forecast length when there are different lengths.)

 ``LONG_FCST_LEN_HRS``: (Default: ``'{% if FCST_LEN_HRS < 0 %}{{ FCST_LEN_CYCL|max }}{% else %}{{ FCST_LEN_HRS }}{% endif %}'``)
    The length of the longer forecast in integer hours in a system that varies the length of the forecast by time of day.
 There is no need for the user to update this value directly, as it is derived from ``FCST_LEN_CYCL`` when ``FCST_LEN_HRS=-1``.